AbdullahG/cl-browser/README.md

 # cl-browser [W.I.P]
-Web browser works on CL and supports HTML
+Web browser works on command line ( like emacs browser ) and supports HTML

 This is a hobby project.
 I am implementing a browser to understand how html and css rendering works.
 I've created a list of tasks to follow